rancher/docs/content/rke/latest/en/installation/_index.md

 $ brew upgrade rke
 ```

-### Alternative RKE MacOS X Install - MacPorts
+### Alternative RKE macOS Install - MacPorts

-RKE can also be installed and updated using MacPorts, a package manager for MacOS X.
+RKE can also be installed and updated using MacPorts, a package manager for macOS.

 1. Install MacPorts.
 See https://www.macports.org/ for instructions.